The benefits of a growth mindset: learning from failure

-When talking about failure with your child, it’s helpful to talk about the two kinds of mindsets that people can have: a growth mindset or a fixed mindset.
+When talking about failure with your child, it’s helpful to start by talking about the two kinds of mindsets that people can have: a growth mindset or a fixed mindset.

 This is where a person’s self-esteem is centred on the belief of abilities being developed through dedication and hard work.
 This mindset typically understands success is about 35% due to ability, and 65% to effort.
-A growth mindset is about learning how to fail well, and knowing learning from failure is what leads to eventual success.
-This can be summed up in the sentence: ‘I can’t do that … YET.’
+A growth mindset is about working out how to fail well and knowing that each setback is a chance to learn.
+People with a growth mindset understand that hard work, practice and a good attitude are what lead to ultimate success.
+People with a growth mindset don’t approach a new or challenging situation by talking themselves down, they simply say ‘I can’t do that … YET’.

 So, what are the signs your child has a growth mindset?